1 Chronicles 29 (New Living Translation)

-First Chronicles vividly illustrates the importance of maintaining a relationship with God.
-The genealogies in chapters 1-9 emphasize the importance of a spiritual heritage.
-The second part of the book details the life of David.
+First Chronicles vividly illustrates the importance of maintaining a relationship with God, particularly as illustrated by the life of David.
 Few men or women in the Bible were as close to God as David was.
 His daily contact with God increased his capacity to worship and strengthened his desire to build God’s temple.
 David’s life shows us the importance of staying close to God—through studying and obeying his Word and communicating with him daily.
 Second Chronicles, on the other hand, reveals how quickly our lives can deteriorate (spiritually, mentally, and socially) when we fail to stay well grounded in God.

 New Living Translation (NLT) Holy Bible.
 New Living Translation copyright© 1996, 2004, 2007 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.